 Sportster 28.8: AT &F1 S0=2 &H1 &R2 &I0 L2 Q1 &C1 &D0 Y0 &W0

-For more information about these modems and their initialization strings, see the Practical Peripherals web site at http://www.practical.com/ or the U.S. Robotics web site at http://www.usr.com/.
-Before using any other type of modem for the remote modem, please consult with the PESA Customer Service Department.
+For more information about these modems and their initialization strings, contact Practical Peripherals or U.S. Robotics.
+Before using any other type of remote modem, please consult with PESA Customer Service.